-Together, using the feedback from questionnaires, you and your clients can make key mind-body connections: how, for example, exercise habits might be influencing weight and blood pressure, or how big life changes might be causing the stress that’s prompting unhealthy choices.
-You can also use surveys to get your clients’ feedback on your services and support— information that can help you give your clients what they need to succeed.
-You can even use health interview surveys to discover pertinent medical information during a patient interaction.
+You can also use online healthcare polls to get your clients’ feedback on your services and support— information that can help you give your clients what they need to succeed.
+And use patient monitoring and tracking surveys to discover pertinent medical information about patients, while making patient intake and organizing their information much easier.

 Use surveys at the outset of your client engagements, and ongoing, as a way to gauge their progress towards goals.
-During and after your engagements, ask for feedback to find out how you’re doing and to identify opportunities for improving your services.
+During and after your engagements, ask for their feedback to find out how you’re doing and to identify opportunities for improving your services.

 Establish a baseline prior to beginning an exercise, nutrition, or behavior modification program with your new clients.
 Use surveys to find out about height and weight, diet and exercise, health and nutrition, and smoking habits.
 See if your client is attempting to change their habits during a period of stress at work or at home, and use this insight to help them prepare good coping strategies.

-- Marketing.
 How did your clients hear about you?
 Why did they choose you, your group practice, your gym, or your class over others in their community?
 Use surveys to figure out what strategies are most effective for client programs and education, as well as to ask for referrals and testimonials.
 Share surveys on social media to discover new ways to engage your clients.